material-admin/doc-material-components/top-app-bar/Android/Android-top-app-bar.md

 #### Applying scrolling behavior to the prominent top app bar

-The following example shows, when scrolling up, the prominent top app bar transforming into a normal top app bar.
+The following example shows the prominent top app bar transforming into a normal top app bar when scrolling up.

 In the layout: